babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/7e555c41-41e4-40b2-8e0b-2aad7d48a355)

 Do note that you <i>must</i> use the parent Channels DVR directory, not the ```Imports``` or anything similar.
-If you do not set this correctly or do not have access from the machine you installed <b>Stream Link Manager for Channels</b> on, then you will not be able to generate Stream Links that Channels DVR can see, nor be able to get updates from Channels DVR when programs are watched and deleted.
+If you do not set this correctly or do not have access from the machine you installed <b>Stream Link (+Files +Playlists) Manager for Channels</b> on, then you will not be able to generate Stream Links that Channels DVR can see, nor be able to get updates from Channels DVR when programs are watched and deleted.

 ### Settings: Advanced / Experimental